-Our business depends on the success of resmetirom, which is still in clinical development and has not completed a pivotal trial.
+Our business depends on the success of resmetirom.
 If we are unable to obtain regulatory approval for and successfully commercialize resmetirom, or we experience significant delays in doing so, our business will be materially harmed.

-The primary focus of our product development since mid- 2018 has been resmetirom, a liver-directed selective thyroid hormone receptor beta agonist for potential use in non-alcoholic steatohepatitis, or NASH.
-Successful continued development and ultimate regulatory approval of resmetirom for NASH is critical to the future success of our business.
-We have invested, and will continue to invest, a significant portion of our time and financial resources in the clinical development of resmetirom.
-We will need to raise sufficient funds to successfully complete our clinical development program for resmetirom in NASH.
-The future regulatory and commercial success of resmetirom is subject to a number of risks, including the following:
+The primary focus of our product development since mid-2018 has been resmetirom for potential use in non-alcoholic steatohepatitis, or NASH.
+Successful regulatory approval of resmetirom for NASH is critical to the future success of our business.
+We have invested, and will continue to invest, a significant portion of our time and financial resources in the clinical and commercial development of resmetirom.
+The future success of resmetirom is subject to a number of risks, including the following: